Loki-Hornsby/Universal-Mod-Engine/README.md

 # Extras
 ### Doorstop Alternative
-- Originally we were using [Doorstop](https://github.com/NeighTools/UnityDoorstop) to load mods however i decided to replace it since i like to remove as many dependencies as i can.
+- Originally we were using [Doorstop](https://github.com/NeighTools/UnityDoorstop) to load our mod engine however i decided to replace it since i like to remove as many dependencies as i can from a project.
 - If you'd like to alter my immplementation or just learn a bit more about how it works i reccommend checking out the following links
   - https://code.visualstudio.com/docs/languages/cpp
   - https://www.msys2.org/